 Workplace-induced stress

-To proactively manage psychosocial risks and hazards, EHS professionals need an EHS platform that conducts robust risk assessments and drives accountability.
-EHS platforms can also help via incident tracking by capturing and recording incidents and near misses.
+To proactively manage psychosocial risks and hazards, EHS professionals also need an EHS platform that conducts robust risk assessments and drives accountability.
+EHS software can also help via incident tracking by capturing and recording incidents and near misses.
 Employers can get insights on injuries, investigations and outcomes, all in one easy-to-use, central platform.